 - Lost deposits from any plans that needed to be cancelled

 - Costs of your personal property, like clothing or eyewear, that was damaged

 - Any other demonstrable cost that was a direct impact on the injuries

 Special damages provide quite a lot of scope to increase your payout.
 The more proof you can give your No Win No Fee lawyer, if you choose to use one, the more you may be able to claim back as compensation.
-Talk to us today to see what you can do to support your claim with evidence and how your case could be properly valued.
+Talk to us today to see what you can do to support your thumb injury claim with evidence and how your case could be properly valued.